Mathematical Sciences & Computer Science Building

 Helpful modules are Galois Theory III and Codes & Cryptography III, but they are not essential for the success of the project.

-“Algebraic geometry and arithmetic curves” by Qing Liu, especially Chapter 7.
+- “Algebraic geometry and arithmetic curves” by Q. Liu, especially Chapter 7.
 [Library link]